Joachim Low Profile

 |Birthplace||Schonau in Schwarzwald, Germany|

-Joachim Low is currently the long-serving head coach of the German national football team, who he steered to FIFA World Cup glory in 2014.
-However, he is going to leave his role after the Euros.
+Joachim Low is the former head coach of the German national team, who he steered to FIFA World Cup glory in 2014.
+He left his role following Euro 2020 after 15 years at the helm.

 Low was appointed German national team head coach in 2006 following the departure of Jurgen Klinsmann, under whom Low had previously served as an assistant.
 After falling at the final hurdle against Spain in the 2008 Euros, two consecutive semi-final exits at the 2010 World Cup and Euro 2012 preceded their triumph in 2014.

-Along with lifting the World Cup in 2014, the success continued three years later when 'Jogi' led Germany to their first ever FIFA Confederations Cup by beating Chile.
-Low will lead his side into his final tournament this summer after declaring that he will leave his post as Germany manager after 15 years in the job.
+Along with lifting the World Cup in 2014, 'Jogi' led Germany to their first ever FIFA Confederations Cup by beating Chile.

 After having served as a player-coach for FC Frauenfeld, Low enjoyed a successful stint in charge of VfB Stuttgart, leading them to the final of the UEFA Cup Winners' Cup in 1997/98 and winning the DFB-Pokal in 1996/97.
 Those were his only two seasons in charge and he exited with a win percentage of 51.69%, moving on to Fenerbahce.